anhvir/c203/README.md

 make clean
 make
 ```
-to rebuild pacman after changing `Makefile`.
+to rebuild `pacman` after changing `Makefile`.

   # Note 2:
-The script might take a few hours to run (perhaps 4-8 hours).
+The script might take a few hours to run (perhaps 4-8 hours in my trial, but it might be totally different for your case).
 Make sure that you keep your laptop connected to the power!
+To have a better estimation of time.
+Just run `./pacman 2 ai max 1000` to see how long it takes, then multiply that time by 72 * 1.5 (well, I hope that the coefficient 1.5 covers well the worst case!)